BMBIT-oss/PAI_WIKI/Home-Assistant.md

 Install `Paradox Alarm Interface` version `1.3.1+` from there.
 There is also a development version available in this repository.

 Add new `pai` user in Mosquitto for PAI to use.
-Check your Mosquitto addon manual.
+Check [Mosquitto addon manual](https://github.com/home-assistant/addons/blob/master/mosquitto/DOCS.md) how to do this.

 Configure the add-on in the configuration tab.